 Technique #2: The Taco Test

 The second technique can be done immediately following the first technique in order to reaffirm your suspicions.
-Again, with the contact lens placed on the tip of your finger, use the index finger and thumb of your free hand to push two opposing edges of the contact lens together, as though you were trying to close it.
+Again, with the contact lens placed on the tip of your finger, use the index finger and thumb of your other hand to push two opposing edges of the contact lens together, as though you were trying to close it.

-As you push the two halves towards each other, if the edges come together and the contact lens starts to take a hard-shelled taco shape, this means the lens is in the correct orientation.
+As you push the two halves towards each other, if the edges come together and the contact lens starts to take a hard shelled taco shape, this means the lens is in the correct orientation.

 Technique #3: The Easy Flip Test